Fer Rivero

 Fer Rivero is a Singer, Songwriter and Music Producer certified in Marketing by The University of Oxford and Saiid Business School.
 He is known in the past for his career as a professional dancer, gymnast, teacher and choreographer.
 He was born and raised in Granada, Spain.

 Career

 He began his training singing at the school choir at 10 years old, to later begin his acrobatic gymnastics career with 12 y.o. at Club Acrobatos Granada.
 As a gymnast he achieved the Spanish National Champion 4 years consecutively, 2nd classified internationally and in 2008, with 16 years old, he became 5th of the World at Glasgow's Acrobatic Gymnastics World Championships organised by the FIG.

 As a dancer, Fer appeared in several dance TV programs in Spain and the UK ending 4th classified in “Fama, ¡A Bailar!”
 Season 5 and inside the top 50 in So You Think You Can Dance Series 2.
 He was guided into dancing by Alicia Saray Frias, choreographer of the Australian National Ballet and the Italian Theater Director Ennio Trinelli, whose company hired him to choreograph two of their biggest festivals; The Walk and Mozart: The Theater Tale).

-Recognition

-Fer Rivero is rated by ANR saying that he is going to be the next R&B Pop icon of the world after Fer has released his single "Tinder Love" said to be the ability of the creation of captivatingly fluid soundscapes.